dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/05-hidden-cost-of-caching.md

 <img class="cover-image" src="../../.assets/books-inventory/architecture-load-testing.svg"/>

-# The hidden cost of caching: detecting stale reads with locust
+# the hidden cost of caching: detecting stale reads with locust

-## Stale reads are real
+## stale reads are real

 Update a record.
 Refresh the page.
 Still see the old value?
 That’s not just annoying - it’s a sign your cache lied to you.

-### What is a stale cache?
+### what is a stale cache?

 A **stale cache** returns outdated data even after the source has changed.
 It’s a silent failure that misleads users and systems.